Reprograming Honda Key Fob | Step-by-Step

-Step 1: Gather all the remotes.
+- Gather all the remote key fobs.
 You only need one remote to access program mode, but all remotes must be programmed during the same session.
-Your Honda will "forget" any remote previously programmed.
+Your Honda will “forget” any remote previously programmed.

-Step 7: Turn the key back to the ON position (this will be your fourth turn of the key), press the "LOCK" button on your remote.
+- Turn the key back to the ON position (this will be your fourth turn of the key), press the “LOCK” button on your remote.
 The locks on your Honda will make a clunk noise exactly as they do when locking.
-You doors have not locked.
+Your doors have not locked.
 This noise indicates your Honda is now in Remote Programming Mode.
 Do not turn the key off.

-Step 8: If you would like to program more than one remote, press the LOCK button on each additional remote for 1 second.
+- If you would like to program more than one remote, press the LOCK button on each additional remote for 1 second.
 As with all other steps, you have 5 seconds to complete this step.
-Programming Mode will be activate for a total of 10 seconds.
+Programming Mode will be activated for a total of 10 seconds.
 Only 3 remotes can be programmed to each Honda.